prashkr/slink/README.md

 	   `e.g. ./crawl_cli Delhi Mumbai`

 * For Webapp
-	* Copy codeIgnitor into your server folder so you can access the webapp using "http://localhost".<br/>
+	* Copy codeIgnitor into your server folder so you can access the webapp on `http://localhost`.
 		    `If you don't have a server running then you can use php to create a server` <br/>
 		    `cd CodeIgniter-3.0.0`<br/>
 		    `Run "php -S 127.0.0.1:80"`<br/>
-		    `Now you can see the webapp on "http://localhost"`<br/>
+		    `Now you can see the webapp on http://localhost`<br/>
 	* Run "./crawl_server" - Server starts listening for request from Webapp.<br/>